nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 ![Early days of Bitcoin: P2PK and P2PKH](keys_are_not_enough_01.jpg "Early days of Bitcoin: P2PK and P2PKH")

 In the early days of Bitcoin, both the data component and the script component were incredibly simple.
 The data is usually one single public key in uncompressed form.
 The script component is similarly straightforward.
 It either involves a single operation, OP_CHECKSIG (P2PK), or a slightly longer list of operations (P2PKH), but still highly predictable.
 In those days, the addresses act ultimately as aliases for the public keys.
-They are practically one and the same.

 In this context, the aforementioned slogan makes sense.
 Whoever posseses the private keys, can deduce the public keys.
 And from the public keys, the addresses.
 So possession of the private keys means that:
 * You know which addresses your bitcoins are stored in, and